SciSharp/LLamaSharp/README.md

 LLamaSharp.semantic-kernel
 ```

+### Tips for choosing a version

+In general, there may be some break changes between two minor releases, for example 0.5.1 and 0.6.0.
+On the contrary, we don't introduce API break changes in patch release.
+Therefore it's recommended to keep the highest patch version of a minor release.
+For example, keep 0.5.6 instead of 0.5.3.

+### Mapping from LLamaSharp to llama.cpp
 Here's the mapping of them and corresponding model samples provided by `LLamaSharp`.
 If you're not sure which model is available for a version, please try our sample model.

+The llama.cpp commit id will help if you want to compile a DLL yourself.

 | LLamaSharp.Backend | LLamaSharp | Verified Model Resources | llama.cpp commit id |
 | - | - | -- | - |